7

 How to Start the Carnivore for Women Safely?

-2. Ease Into It: Start with the Low-Carb or Keto Diet before going fully Carnivore.
+2. Start with the Low-Carb or Keto Diet before going fully Carnivore.

-4. Monitor Your Health: Track your cycle, energy levels, mood, and lab results, and change your approach when necessary.
+4. Track your cycle, energy levels, mood, and lab results, and change your approach when necessary.

 What Supplements Do Women Need on the Carnivore Diet?